NoxArt/SublimeText2-FTPSync/README.md

     		path: {string="/"}, // remote root for these files

             upload_on_save: true, // whether upload on save or manually
+            download_on_open: false, // checks whether there's a newer remote file on opening a file
-            download_on_open: false, // overwrite protection when remote file is newer
+            overwrite_newer_prevention: true, // overwrite protection when remote file is newer
             upload_delay: {int=0}, // delays [seconds] upload triggered by upload_on_save

     		port: {int=21}, // remote port, pretty much always 21, unless SFTP